I guess every biker has their eye on the next motorcycle they would like to own.

-I remain unsure if it is worth travelling a 100+ miles to try out a different demonstrator in an urban environment, especially the TRACK and RACE modes which offer less engine braking and different throttle responses.
+I remain unsure if it is worth travelling a 100+ miles to a dealership in England to try out a different demonstrator in an urban environment, especially the TRACK and RACE modes which offer less engine braking and different throttle responses.
 However, I like the 2017 Aprilia V4 1100 Factory so much, that I will hold off purchasing a naked street bike until I see what develops in the Aprilia forum and in the new reviews that are emerging.

 The controls and menu settings are a work in progress -

 Don't take it as gospel, but from the reviews, these following controls and settings seem consistent -

 You would normally setup the menu with the ignition switched on but with the engine not running.